NYPD officer who was shot on Christmas Eve survived because of his bulletproof vest

 The shooting is one example of a stunning rise in gun violence across the country that began in the late spring and has continued throughout the year.

-In New York, the total number of crimes this year is slightly down from last year, but murders have increased by nearly 40% and shooting incidents doubled compared to 2019, according to NYPD data.
+In New York, the number of crimes this year is slightly down from last year, but murders have increased by nearly 40% and shooting incidents have doubled compared to 2019, according to NYPD data.